moxx799/carya_tutorial/readme.md

 You can do more operations on it, such as adding several locals to connect to the server or connect the servers in between.

 ### some git operations:
-When you start a new project, it is highly recommended to use Github as the project manager.
+When you start a new project, using Github as the project manager is highly recommended.
 How to copy from an existing repo.

 ```Bash